farlepet/testeq-rs/README.md

     * Currently only minimal support
     * Only SSA3075X Plus tested, others likely to work
     * Other SSA series devices may work as well
+* AC power sources
+  * HP/Agilent/Keysight 6800
+    * Currently only minimal readback support
+    * Only 6811B tested, others likely to work for phase 1